inverniz/ML_project/scripts/Readme.md

 - In the 6 groups, all null values have been removed (since the columns are null)

 # Feature generation
-We generate polynomial basis to improve the result of the ridge regression for each group.
+We generated polynomial basis to improve the result of the ridge regression for each group.

 # Cross-validation
 We used cross-validation to: